 |

-Jan's Critique November's Competition This Month's winner is photos One and Two Congratulations - to Ali and Pete
+Jan's Critique January's Competition This Month's winner is photos TBA Congratulations - to TBA

 Judge Jan